 In December 1982 Romney Godden closed his guitar workshop at Brookvale in Sydney and moved to Kempsey which is a town situated on the mid north coast of New South Wales 345km north of Sydney.

-In May 1983 I was approached by Farrells Music at Brookvale to set up a guitar repair workshop in the same building where Romney previously had his workshop.
+In May 1983 I was asked by Farrells Music at Brookvale to set up a guitar repair workshop in the same building where Romney previously had his workshop.
 Farrells Music was one of the best music stores in Sydney at that time.

 From the mid 1980s I started to become known throughout Australia for my guitar work for local and international touring acts such as Midnight Oil, INXS, Cold Chisel, Pink Floyd and others.

 It was in the mid 1980s that I began to think about having my own unique guitar ‘brand’, and in 1988 I developed my ‘Fryer’ logo which is a stylised graphic image based on my signature.

-The development of the Fryer ‘brand’ has happened in many small steps – beginning with my guitar and pickup making in the 1980s and 1990s, and then developing into the other areas of pedal and amplifier making after my return in August 1998 from working for Brian May in England.
+The development of the Fryer ‘brand’ happened in small steps over several years – beginning with my guitar and pickup making in the 1980s and 1990s, and then developing into the other areas of pedal and amplifier making after my return in August 1998 from working for Brian May in England.

 In 1996-97 I made 3 replica guitars for Brian May of his priceless Red Special guitar, and in November 1997 Brian asked me to undertake a major restoration of his priceless Red Special.
 I worked for Brian at his London Allerton Hill studio on the Red Special restoration and on several other of his projects from December 1997 to August 1998.